-Until such time that production at the our 300mm wafer fabrication facility in Virginia reaches mature product yields and significant volume with regards to capacity utilization, it will adversely affect our results of operations.
-We are assessing which of our other facilities will be converted to 300mm wafer fabrication and when those facilities will be converted.
+We are currently ramping production at our 300mm wafer fabrication facility in Virginia.
+Until such time that the production in the Virginia facility reaches mature product yields and significant volume with regards to capacity utilization, it will adversely affect our results of operations.
+We are also assessing which of our other facilities will be converted to 300mm wafer fabrication and when those facilities will be converted.
 We may also experience disruptions in manufacturing operations, reduced wafer output and reduced yields during our conversion of other facilities to 300mm wafers and our business, results of operations or financial condition could be materially adversely affected.